 SOC 2 Type II audit report, 3rd party pentest report, and summary of technical and organizational security measures for Select Star are all available upon request under MNDA.

-Select Star's AI capabilities leverage OpenAI's GPT technology.
-OpenAI is a SOC-2 compliant vendor, and our security team reviews their SOC-2 report annually.
+Select Star's AI capabilities leverage OpenAI's and Anthropic's GPT technology.
+OpenAI and Anthropic are SOC-2 compliant vendors, and our security team reviews their SOC-2 report annually.

-When using AI features of Select Star, the following data may be shared with OpenAI to generate conversation responses:
+When using AI features of Select Star, the following data may be shared with OpenAI and Anthropic:

 All customer data will be deleted either upon request or following a termination or cancellation of a Select Star account.
 It may take up to 10 business days to complete the deletion.